The Terminal Man: Background

 At one stage it was known as The Sympathetic Man.

 Crichton stated that this was his least favorite work.

 Film adaptation

 The novel was made into a film in 1974.

 Reception

 Like his previous bestseller The Andromeda Strain, reviews for The Terminal Man were widely positive.
 Los Angeles Times called it "an entertaining and unsparing narrative, compressed and scientifically sound."
 The New Yorker called the novel "A fascinating, splendidly documented thriller."

 Life said it was "An absolutely riveting novel."
 John Barkham Reviews called it "A superb thriller..." and said "It will make you think-and shudder."

 The novel was criticized by the American Epilepsy Foundation who said it unfairly linked epilepsy with violence.

+Real life epilepsy device

+Crichton's technological sci-fi premise became reality half a century later, in 2023, when a British boy had a neurostimulator fitted inside his skull, sending electrical signals deep into his brain to control seizures.